Last updated on: June 25, 2018 By Ethan Green

 - Silk – ideal for hot summer nights and those with allergies.

-- Satin – feels nice, but not very breathable.
+- Satin – feels nice, but not so breathable.

-- Polyester – lower price, not as comfortable but lasts a long time.
+- Polyester – lower price and not as comfortable, but lasts a long time.

 External noise and snoring are very common causes of sleeplessness.
 Fortunately, there are ways to deal with noise nuisance: